xpsi-group/xpsi/docs/source/HPC_systems.rst

 .. note::

-    In case the Intel compilers on Snellius run into issues with Intel Math Kernal Library (MKL) due to static linkage, you can solve the problem by setting the appropriate paths to the environment variable for the pre-load libs:
+    In case the Intel compilers on Snellius run into issues with Intel Math Kernel Library (MKL) due to static linkage, you can solve the problem by setting the appropriate paths to the environment variable for the pre-load
+    libs:

     .. code-block:: bash